 This policy does not authorise the use of corporal punishment or threat of corporal punishment in any circumstances and nor is it intended to encourage the use of inappropriate force.
 Our school does not permit the use, or threatened use, of corporal punishment during any activity, whether on or off the school premises, under any circumstances.
-Moreover, the Statutory Framework for the Early Years Foundation Stage (para 3.54;2021) requires that corporal punishment is not given by any person who cares for or is in regular contact with a child, or by any person living or working in the premises where care is provided.
+Moreover, the Statutory Framework for the Early Years Foundation Stage (2024) requires that corporal punishment is not given by any person who cares for or is in regular contact with a child, or by any person living or working in the premises where care is provided.
 We are aware that if we fail to meet this standard then we would be committing an offence.
+Referrals to external authorities will be made where appropriate (see Safeguarding Policy).

-3.3 We will never threaten any punishment which could adversely affect a child's well-being.

-3.4 There are a variety of circumstances in which reasonable restraint may be appropriate or necessary in order to control or restrain a pupil.
-If this is anticipated, appropriate steps must be taken beforehand to plan appropriate responses, and a risk assessment completed (see section 8).
-A person will not be taken to have used corporal punishment (and therefore will not have committed an offence), where physical intervention was taken for the purposes of averting immediate danger of personal injury to any person (including the child) or to manage a child's behaviour if absolutely necessary (Framework for Early Years Foundation Stage 2021 para 3.54)
+- 3.3 We will never threaten any punishment which could adversely affect a child's emotional well-being. - 3.4 There are a variety of circumstances in which reasonable restraint may be appropriate or necessary in order to control or restrain a pupil.
+If this is anticipated (i.e. in situations where a child has created a situation previously where harm to self/others has occurred/likely to occur) appropriate steps must be taken beforehand to plan appropriate responses, and a safeguarding risk assessment completed (see section 8).
+A person will not be taken to have used corporal punishment (and therefore will not have committed an offence), where physical intervention was taken for the purposes of averting immediate danger of personal injury to any person (including the child) or to manage a child's behaviour if absolutely necessary (Framework for Early Years Foundation Stage 2024)

-When using 'reasonable force' in response to risks presented by incidents involving children with SEND, mental health problems or with medical conditions, schools should in considering the risks carefully recognise the additional vulnerability of these groups.
-The UK government guidance 'Reducing the need for restraint and restrictive intervention' sets out how to support children and young people with learning disabilities, autistic spectrum conditions and mental health difficulties who are at risk of restrictive intervention in special education settings, however all schools may find the information helpful.
+When using 'reasonable force' in response to risks presented by incidents involving children with SEND, mental health problems, or with medical conditions, schools should, in considering the risks, carefully recognise the additional vulnerability of these groups.
+The UK government guidance 'Reducing the need for restraint and restrictive intervention' sets out how to support children and young people with learning disabilities, autistic spectrum conditions, and mental health difficulties who are at risk of restrictive intervention in special education settings, however all schools may find the information helpful.